 The original summer pro league concept was to create an environment for returning players to work on their game as well as to give an opportunity for unsigned players to “show their stuff.”
 Larry ran the league from the mid 1970’s until he sold it in 1992.

-Larry currently resides in Ottumwa, Iowa with Darlene, his wife since 1955.
-Larry and Darlene have two children, four grandchildren and four great grandchildren.
+Larry is survived by his wife Darlene, two children, four grandchildren and four great grandchildren.

-Larry Creger is not affiliated with Centaurus Financial.
+Larry Creger was not affiliated with Centaurus Financial.